mike-pittelko/stlink-v2-repair-and-toolkit/README.md

 How to recover (or make from scratch) an stlink v2 board, and a bunch of other tools

+I've collected bits an pieces from here and there to put together these instructions.
+Photos come from various sources.

 Clone and load the submodules in this repo:

      git clone --recursive git@github.com:mike-pittelko/stlink-v2-toolkit.git